somaniarushi/me/content/blog/labs.md

 It's super simple to start Labs — you just need one person to care enough to do it.

 The most-remembered people in Berkeley, in my perspective, aren't those who had an infinite string of successes.
 It was the group of people who took the biggest swings — failures, successes, and otherwise.
 It was the group of people who _tried_.
 And yes— you take a lot of shit for messing up.
-But the respect you gain for trying far outweighs it, in my experience.
+But the the impact you could have far outweighs it, in my experience.

 Are you the person willing to put yourself out there and take that risk?